 You can get help with:

-- Food: eligible clients can apply for £180 in supermarket vouchers for either Asda, Morrisons, Tesco, Sainsbury’s, Aldi or Iceland
+- Food: eligible clients can apply for £240 in supermarket vouchers for either Asda, Morrisons, Tesco, Sainsbury, Aldi, or Iceland (check if the voucher can be used online before selecting)

-- Fuel: eligible clients can apply for £147 in top up voucher codes for pre-payment meters, or a £150 credit voucher for credit accounts (where bills are paid monthly or quarterly) or smart meters
+- Fuel: eligible clients can apply for £196 in top up voucher codes for pre-payment meters (not available if you use an app, must be card or key) or a £200 credit voucher for credit accounts (where bills are paid monthly or quarterly) or smart meters

-- Household Furniture: eligible clients can apply for an essential household item or furniture.
-This will include delivery but many items will require self-assembly.
-Vouchers for clothes may also be provided
+- Household essentials: eligible clients can apply for an essential household item or furniture.
+This will include delivery, but many items will require self-assembly.
+Vouchers for clothes may also be provided.

 Eligibility